 Symptoms of low cortisol

-The following STTM copyrighted list, also found in the revised STTM book with more detail, is a compilation of symptoms experienced and reported by patients with known adrenal issues in groups associated with Stop the Thyroid Madness.
+The following STTM copyrighted list is a compilation of symptoms experienced and reported by patients with known adrenal issues in groups associated with Stop the Thyroid Madness.

 These symptoms may point to high cortisol, low cortisol, or often a combination of both.

-These can also be found or exacerbated while raising natural desiccated thyroid or T3 and can occur at low doses of desiccated thyroid or T3, or waited until the patient got as high as 3 grains and more.
+These can also be found or exacerbated while raising natural desiccated thyroid or T3.
+They can occur at low doses of desiccated thyroid or T3.
+Or they can wait to occur when a patient gets as high as 3 grains and more.
+That’s why it is SO important to test ahead of time before raising NDT or T3.

 They are in no particular order, and you can have some and not others: